 - 1. Soil vapours may originate from volatile and semi-volatile organic compounds released into the subsurface. - 2.
-Soil vapours mat be sourced from specific inorganic compounds such as radon, hydrogen sulphide and elemental mercury. - 3.
+Soil vapours may be sourced from specific inorganic compounds such as radon, hydrogen sulphide and elemental mercury. - 3.
 Soil vapours degas in the subsurface from a dissolved state in groundwater.

 In Canada, federal and provincial regulatory agencies have published vapour intrusion guidance information with an objective to educate and protect the environment and human health.
-Presently, there are no statutory requirements or regulations for soil vapour intrusion.
+Presently, there are no statutory requirements or regulators for soil vapour intrusion.
 Regulators address soil vapour intrusion on a case-by-case basis.

-Given the elapsed time (about 66 years, more or less) for the landfill soil gas, the natural geochemical processes may have reached its steady-state limit and degradation processes (if available and active) have likely stabilized with equilibrium conditions established.
+As noted above, the elapsed time (about 7 years, more or less) for the landfill soil gas, the natural geochemical processes may not have reached its steady-state limit, and degradation processes (if available and active) have not likely stabilized with equilibrium conditions.

 For the fully developed urban setting with consideration of the potential hazards, the level of potential exposure and the potential receptors, a proposed site-specific environmental risk management plan (ERMP) is presented in this section.
 The proposed ERMP is a tool to assist with the review of future subdivision applications on lands lying within the regulated setback distance from the historic waste disposal site.
-The ERMP has considered the identified hazards from the historic waste disposal site for each of the four types of regulated land uses (school, food establishment, hospital and residential) as well as for land uses which are not provincially regulated, but fall within municipal discretionary review including general commercial developments and infrastructure utilities lying within the setback distance.
+As noted in Section 3.2, future residential land use is presently an unapproved activity in the industrial park.
+However, a future amendment to permit residential land use within the industrial park could occur.
+Accordingly, this ERMP has considered the identified hazards from the historic waste disposal site for each of the four types of regulated land uses, specifically residential, food establishment, school and hospital as well as land uses which are not provincially regulated, but fall within municipal discretionary review including general commercial developments and infrastructure utilities lying within the setback distance.